 He studied percussion under Dr. Thomas Burritt & Tony Edwards, both world renowned artists and performers.
 He was a member of the 2016 Percussive Arts Society International Percussion Ensemble Competition winning collegiate ensemble with The University of Texas at Austin.
 Mr. Zamora studied conducting under Jerry Junkin, Dr. Tiffany Galus, and Dr. Scott Hanna.
 He was also a member of the Guardians Drum Corps and has performed with the Austin Symphony Orchestra and the Cedar Park Winds.

 Mr. Zamora has worked with different programs in the area such as Westlake HS, John Paul Stevens HS, Austin High, and The Ann Richards School for Young Women Leaders.
 He also helps lead the UT Conducting Workshop in Austin, Texas.
-In his spare time he serves as the Operations Specialist at Ultimate Drill Book, Freelance Graphic Designs for The University of Texas at Austin Texas Bands and loves exploring the greater Austin area taking photos.
+In his spare time he serves as the Operations Specialist at Ultimate Drill Book, member of the KeepMakingMusic team, Freelance Graphic Designs for The University of Texas at Austin Texas Bands and loves exploring the greater Austin area taking photos.

 Color Guard Director